cscart/docs/en/install/index.rst

 Install CS-Cart
 ***************

-This section describes the CS-Cart installation process on various systems.
+This section describes the CS-Cart and Multi-Vendor installation process on various systems.
 It also provides other useful information, such as system requirements and important post-installation procedures.

 ===================
 System Requirements
 ===================

-Before you install CS-Cart, make sure that your server meets the system requirements.
+Before you install CS-Cart or Multi-Vendor, make sure that your server meets the system requirements.
 Learn about the recommended web servers, operating systems, and settings.

 .. toctree::
     :maxdepth: 4